-Here, you can filter by any of the most popular cryptocurrencies, find ATMs that support buying, selling, or both, and find stores and merchants that offer crypto services.
+Here, you can filter by any of the most popular cryptocurrencies and find ATMs that support buying, selling, or both.

 CoinMap lists hundreds of brick and mortar businesses in New York that accept Bitcoin as payment, from clothing retailers to bars, restuarants, and nightclubs.